PixelIndieDev/TTS-Company/README.md

 > **All players in the lobby must have `TTS-Company` installed.** Players missing the mod will not hear any generated text-to-speech audio.

+> Marked as `AI-Generated` cause of the AI TTS it produces.

 ## For devs
 - **[Usage Guides](https://pixelindiedev.github.io/TTS-Company-docs/gettingstarted_docs.html)**
 - **[API Documentation](https://pixelindiedev.github.io/TTS-Company-docs/api_docs.html)**